2023 Annual Planning Meeting - 5 Step Process to Create an Annual Plan with Agenda

 Annual Plan Step 3: Create a 90-day Execution Plan

 Now that you have created the proper context, confirmed your strategy, and envisioned a successful year together, you are ready to discuss the details of your execution plan for the next twelve months.
 You need to develop a solid quarterly plan with clear deliverables.
-Each of the quarterly priorities will also need an owner and Red-Yellow-Green success criteria.
-And taking it one step further, each team member should also identify the 3-5 individual priorities they are personally committing to that will support the plan.
+Each quarterly priority will also need an owner and Red-Yellow-Green success criteria.
+Taking it one step further, each team member should also identify the 3-5 individual priorities they commit to that will support the plan.
 These quarterly priorities should have 3-5 milestones to stay on track.

-There are four components to the Annual Plan that you will need to consider:
+There are four components to the Yearly Plan that you will need to consider:

 Annual Plan Process Step 4: Communicate with Departments